The Monks Simeon, Fool-for-Christ, and his Fellow-Ascetic John

 His holy wonderful life is also confirmed by the fact that after his death (about 1660), his body was found unaltered.
 Monks and faithful from everywhere used to come with great devotion and hope to pray in front of his holy relics.

-The Holy Synod of the Romanian Orthodox Church, through the Tomos of 6 March 2008, placed them among the saints, being celebrated on 21 July.
+The Holy Synod of the Romanian Orthodox Church, through the Tomos of 6 March 2008, placed them among the saints, is celebrated on 21 July.

 Through their holy prayers, Lord Jesus Christ, our God, have mercy on us.
 Amen.